Hatuey: Life and death

-In 1511, Diego Velázquez set out from Hispaniola to conquer what is now known as present-day La Gonave, Haiti and Dominican Republic to subjugate the indigenous people, the Taíno, who had previously been recorded by Christopher Columbus.
-Velázquez was preceded, however, by Hatuey, who fled Hispaniola with a party of four hundred in canoes and warned some of the Native people of eastern Cuba about what to expect from the Spaniards.
+In 1511, Diego Velázquez set out from Hispaniola to what is now known as present-day Guantánamo Province in easternmost Cuba to conquer and subjugate the local Indigenous population, who had previously been recorded there by Christopher Columbus.
+Velázquez was preceded, however, by Hatuey, who fled Hispaniola with a party of four hundred in canoes and warned some of the Indigenous people of eastern Cuba about what to expect from the Spaniards.

 Bartolomé de Las Casas later attributed the following speech to Hatuey which was addressed against Christianity.
 He showed the Taíno of Caobana a basket of gold and jewels, saying:

-They have a God whom they worship and adore, and it is in order to get that God from us so that they can worship Him that they conquer us and kill us...Here is the God of the Christians.
+They have a God whom they worship and adore, and it is in order to get that God from us so that they can worship Him that they conquer us and kill us ...
+Here is the God of the Christians.
 If you agree, we will do areitos (which is their word for certain kinds of traditional dance) in honour of this God and it may be that we shall please Him and He will order the Christians to leave us unharmed.

 The Taíno chiefs in Cuba did not respond to Hatuey's message, and few joined him to fight.
 Hatuey resorted to guerrilla tactics against the Spaniards, and was able to confine them for a time.
 He and his fighters were able to kill at least eight Spanish soldiers.
-Eventually, using mastiffs and torturing the native people for information, the Spaniards succeeded in capturing him.
+Eventually, using mastiff dogs and torturing the Indigenous for information, the Spaniards succeeded in capturing him.
 On 2 February 1512, he was tied to a stake and burned alive at Yara, near the present-day city of Bayamo.

 Before he was burned, a priest asked Hatuey if he would accept Jesus and go to heaven.
 Las Casas recalled the reaction of the chief:

 [Hatuey], thinking a little, asked the religious man if Spaniards went to heaven.
 The religious man answered yes...
 The chief then said without further thought that he did not want to go there but to hell so as not to be where they were and where he would not see such cruel people.
 This is the name and honour that God and our faith have earned.

 Burning of Hatuey.
 From a bas-relief of the portal of El Capitolio of Havana.